 But while the 2022 college football season was challenging for the Bresee Family, Bryan never gave up and now he's on the doorstep of becoming a first-round pick in the NFL Draft.

 "My beautiful sister Ella you amazed me every single day with the fight that you put up and how joyful you were constantly through this battle.
 Never did I think I would be sitting here today saying bye to you.
 I want to thank you for bringing happiness to not only me but so many people.
 You are the best sister a brother could ask for and I know for a fact heaven has gained a beautiful angel today, Love you forever and always Ella bear," Bresee wrote.

-Just last week as Ella was battling the brain cancer, Clemson football players wore "Ella Strong" shirts against Furman.
+In the last week of her life, as Bryan Bresee's sister continued to fight the brain cancer, Clemson football players wore "Ella Strong" t-shirts against Furman.
 Ella was originally going to be there for the game, but had to be airlifted to a Washington D.C. hospital just a few hours before the game, according to the Greenville News.

-Bresee led the team into Clemson's Memorial Stadium in an emotional entrance.
+Bresee led the team's Tiger walk into Clemson's Memorial Stadium in an emotionally charged moment.